chaseruskin/orbit/docs/src/topic/dst.md

 └─ lab2
 ```

-Imagine the `final-project` IP has an entity called `top_level` which is the root of circuit hierarchy.
-From there, it reuses entities from the other IP.
+Imagine the `final-project` ip has an entity called `top_level` which is the root of circuit hierarchy.
+From there, it reuses entities from the other ip.

-Let's look at the VHDL design tree hierarchy across the IPs.
+Let's look at the VHDL design tree hierarchy across the ips.
 ```
 top_level (final-project)
 ├─ and_gate (lab3)